6 Min read

 • Get acknowledgment receipt

-Timing: Don’t wait until last day.
+Timing: Don’t wait until the last day.
 Get it done early in case issues arise.

 Common Mistakes to Avoid

-1. Using old certificate: Banks want recent examination (within 1-3 months).
-Don’t try to use certificate from previous job application.
+• Using old certificates: Banks want recent examinations (within 1-3 months).
+Don’t try to use certificates from previous job applications.

-2. Missing registration number: Most common rejection reason.
-Certificate without doctor’s medical council registration number is invalid.
+• Missing registration number: Most common rejection reason.
+A certificate without a doctor’s medical council registration number is invalid.

-3. Generic format when specific required: If bank provided specific format, use that.
-General certificate won’t work.
+• Generic format when specifically required: If a bank provides a specific format, use that.
+General certificates won’t work.

-7. Name mismatch: Your name on certificate must exactly match bank application.
+• Name mismatch: Your name on the certificate must exactly match the bank application.
 “Rahul Kumar” vs “R. Kumar” can cause issues.

-8. Too old: Certificate older than 3-6 months may be rejected.
-Get fresh examination.
+• Too old: Certificates older than 3-6 months may be rejected.
+Get a fresh examination.

 What If You Don’t Meet Medical Standards